Important Updates

 The new guidance states that payment of the $100,000 fee must be made on the U.S. Department of Treasury pay.gov portal prior to filing the H-1B petition with USCIS.
 The H-1B petition must be filed with proof of the fee payment or with evidence of a DHS-approved national interest exception.
 If the petition is filed without either of these, it appears that the petition will be denied without RFE.

-The only exception would appear to be where the petition is filed for an extension, amendment, or change of status request but the request is denied and USCIS approves the petition for consular notification, thereby triggering the fee.
+The only exception would appear to be where the petition is filed for an extension, amendment, or change of status request but the request is denied and USCIS can only approve the petition for consular notification, thereby triggering the fee.
 In such cases, it appears that USCIS will issue instructions to the petitioner to pay the fee when it notifies the petitioner that the petition cannot be approved for an extension, change, or amendment of status.

 Pending litigation